pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 The multicolour graphics library by default takes advantage of the ALU and as such is "hardware accelerated", to disable the acceleration use the option `-clib=v1` or `-pragma-define:CLIB_PC8800_V2_ENABLED=0`.

+The 640x200 graphics mode presents non-square pixels, the function `gfx_set_fatpix(1)` switches to square pixels for line/shape drawing with the resolution being reduced to 320x200.

 # Advanced library usage

 Target specific extras are listed in the <pc88.h> header file along with `__sfr` and documentation for the PC88 hardware.